Murder of Abby Choi: Suspects

+Legal proceedings

+While he was still awaiting trial for murdering his ex-wife, Abby Choi's ex-husband Alex Kwong was sentenced to 3 1/2 years' imprisonment for six unrelated charges of theft and jumping bail, all of which he pleaded guilty to.

 Responses

 The case of Choi's killing brought shock to the whole community of Hong Kong, as well as making headlines internationally.
 The high-profile nature of the crime has also brought to light several notorious murder cases that happened in the past, including serial killer Lam Kor-wan (whose original death sentence was commuted to life imprisonment), the Braemar Hill murders of 1985 (in which five youths were convicted of killing the two victims, with two being imprisoned indefinitely and three serving life sentences) and the Hello Kitty murder case of 1999 (where three persons were sentenced to imprisonment terms of between 18 years and life).

-Hong Kong actor Aaron Kwok and his wife Moka Fang were reportedly devastated over the death of Choi, who was close friends with the couple, and they offered condolences, describing her as a good friend.
+Hong Kong actor Aaron Kwok and his wife Moka Fang were reportedly devastated over the death of Choi, who were close friends with the couple, and they offered condolences, describing her as a good friend.
 Choi's current husband, with whom she had two children, remembered her as a wife and mother who was often attentive and caring for her family, and stated he would take care of the children, including his two step-children.
 Choi's father-in-law also regarded her as a daughter who was not his own but whom he doted on.
 Similarly, Choi's mother also made tributes to her eldest daughter and talked about the good memories she shared with her daughter, whom she described as filial.
-While thousands of fans and netizens worldwide offered condolences for the victim, some netizens from China stated that the perpetrators deserved the death penalty for murdering Choi, and were disappointed at the fact that it was not applicable in Hong Kong despite China's continued use of capital punishment for severe crimes.
-The school where Choi's children attended also stated that counseling sessions would be provided to her children and any other students affected by the horrific nature of the crime.
+Thousands of fans and netizens worldwide offered condolences for the victim, with some netizens from mainland China suggesting that the perpetrators deserved the death penalty for murdering Choi, and were disappointed at the fact that it was not applicable in Hong Kong despite its usage in mainland China for severe crimes.
+The school which Choi's children attended offered counseling sessions to her children and any other students affected by the horrific nature of the crime.
 The ritual to pay respects to Choi was held on 11 March 2023.
+The funeral of Choi was conducted on 18 June 2023.

 The community at Tai Po's Lung Mei Village, where most of Choi's dismembered body parts were recovered, also made plans to perform Taoist rituals to "calm the spirit" of the deceased, due to the horrific and tragic nature of her death.
 Choi's family members and friends gathered outside the crime scene to show respects.

 The police also made a press conference, assuring the public that they would put in efforts to ensure that justice is fulfilled to the fullest for the victim and her family.
 They also stated that with the help of GPS records and CCTV footages, they were able to solve the case.